How big are the classes at CAK?

 What type of athletics are offered at CAK?

-CAK offers 47 competing high school and middle school teams as well as youth/elementary programs in basketball (boys and girls), baseball, cross country, track, and football.
-In addition, there are several club/recreational opportunities throughout Knoxville that CAK promotes for sports that aren't currently offered on campus.
+CAK offers 47 competing high school and middle school teams as well as youth/elementary programs in basketball (boys and girls), baseball, cross country, track, golf, tennis, and football.
+In addition, there are several club/recreational opportunities throughout Knoxville that CAK promotes for sports and activities that aren't currently offered on campus.